Isparta: Ecclesiastical history

+In the middle of the 19th century, the city had around 1,000 Greek Orthodox Christian families.

-Titular see
+Titular See

 No longer a residential bishopric, 'Baris in Pisidia' is today listed by the Catholic Church as a titular bishopric, nominal suffragan of Nicomedia, since the diocese was nominally restored in 1933: Latin adjective Baren(us) in Pisidia (Latin).
 It has been vacant for decades, having had the following incumbents, so far of the fitting Episcopal (lowest) rank: